 Can I take these if I’m pregnant?

 Yes, KSPtabs are safe to take during pregnancy and while breastfeeding.
+The Mayo Clinic recently did a study that found pregnancy increases the risk for women to develop first-time symptomatic kidney stones.
 Please review the ingredients below for more detail and consult your physician if you have any questions.

 Do I still need to see my urologist if I take KSPtabs?

 Routine visits with a physician to ensure best health is always recommended.
 It’s encouraged that you speak with your urologist regarding your health, future appointments, and how you are using KSPtabs to promote your kidney health.